 If you would like to watch the video instead click here.

-After the web browser has loaded the Cricut page you will want to create an account or start a new project.
+After Cricut "Sign In" page has loaded, you will want to create an account.
+It is free and necessary in order to create a project.
 See next slide for account creation information.

-After choosing "New", the interface will load giving you 2 main toolbars and a template area.
+After choosing "New Project", the interface will load giving you 2 main toolbars and a template area.

 On your left toolbar, the top button for "insert images" will give you some options to choose from for finding online images.
 Some of these images may have a cost associated with it.

 The third button down "Insert Shapes" will give you options for common shapes and a "Score Line".
 Score Line is used to make impressions into the material to create folds cleanly if needed.
 When inserting shapes, remember that the shape can be altered at a basic level by clicking the "lock" icon at the lower left corner of any selected shape.
 In "unlock" mode the shape dimensions can change on the X and Y plane and then you can lock it again to keep those dimensions.
 For example, place square on the template, click unlock, and now you can elongate the square to make a rectangle, lock it again.
 It will now stay a rectangle.

 Below you will see how a selected object has four options to manipulate it.
 Options are Lock, Scale, Rotate and Delete.